MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 variable.
 However, the currently running shell doesn't have the updated `$env:PATH`.
 You can start PowerShell from a new shell by typing `pwsh`.

-## Install PowerShell via Winget
+## Install PowerShell via the Windows Package Manager

 The `winget` command-line tool enables developers to discover, install, upgrade, remove, and configure applications on Windows 10 computers.
 This tool is the client interface to the Windows Package Manager service.

 > [!NOTE]
-> The `winget` tool is currently a preview.
-Not all planned functionality is available at this time.
+> Windows Package Manager and the `winget` tool are in public preview and may be substantially
-> You should not use this method in a production deployment scenario.
-See the [winget] documentation
+> modified before they are generally available.
+See the [documentation][winget] for a list of system
-> for a list of system requirements and install instructions.
+> requirements and install instructions.

 The following commands can be used to install PowerShell using the published `winget` packages: